-- Where Minimum investment levels allows shares can be purchased by sending a 13.1.1 completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a cheque (up to a maximum value of £50,000), or (ii) having made a telegraphic transfer to the ACD's bank account.
+- Where the minimum investment levels allow, initial investments can only be made by sending a completed application form to the ACD's Transfer Agency Team at 177 Bothwell Street, Glasgow, G2 7ER, either (i) accompanied by a cheque (up to a maximum value of £50,000) or (ii) having made a telegraphic transfer to the ACD's bank account.
 Application forms are available from the ACD.
 The ACD will accept written instructions accompanied by a cheque or on receipt of a payment by telegraphic transfer on subsequent transactions which can be carried out by writing to the ACD's Transfer Agency at the address set out in Appendix 7.
 The ACD will also accept telephone purchases from FCA regulated entities for subsequent investments, which may purchase shares by telephoning the ACD on 0141 483 9700.
 The ACD may accept applications to purchase shares by electronic communication.
+Electronic communication does include email.
 Subsequent transactions will be processed as at the next Dealing Day.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 13.1.2 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
-In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 13.1.3 Any subscription monies remaining after a whole number of shares has been issued will not be returned to the applicant.
-Instead, smaller denomination shares will be issued in such circumstances. - 13.1.4 No interest payment will be made on client money held by the ACD, prior to investment in the scheme.
-Client money will be held in a designated client money account with NatWest Group plc. - 13.1.5 Shareholders have the right to cancel their transactions within 14 calendar days of receipt of their contract note.
+Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 13.1.2 The ACD, at its discretion has the right to cancel a purchase deal if settlement is materially overdue (being more than 5 Business Days of receipt of an application form or other instruction) and any loss arising on such cancellation shall be the liability of the applicant.
+The ACD is not obliged to issue Shares unless it has received cleared funds from an investor. - 13.1.3 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
+In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 13.1.4 The ACD reserves the right to charge interest at 4% per annum above the prevailing Bank of England Base rate, on the value of any settlement received later than the 4th Business Day following the Valuation Point. - 13.1.5 Any subscription monies remaining after a whole number of shares has been issued will not be returned to the applicant.
+Instead, smaller denomination shares will be issued in such circumstances. - 13.1.6 No interest payment will be made on client money held by the ACD, prior to investment in the scheme.
+Client money will be held in a designated client money account with NatWest Group plc. - 13.1.7 Shareholders have the right to cancel their transactions within 14 calendar days of receipt of their contract note.
 If a Shareholder cancels their contract, they will receive a refund of the amount that they invested including the initial charge either in full or less a deduction to reflect any fall in share price since the date of investment.
 This may result in a loss on the part of Shareholders.
 If Shareholders wish to exercise their right to cancel they should write to the Transfer Agency at 177 Bothwell Street, Glasgow, G2 7ER.
 Shareholders will not be able to exercise their cancellation rights after 14 calendar days of receipt of their contract note.
 Shareholders should note that in certain circumstances, there may be a delay in returning their investment.